 \section{Methods}

 \paragraph{Problem Formulation} Given a pretrained diffusion model $\epsilon_{\theta}(\vx_t, t)$ with a base distribution $p_0(\vx_0)$, at test-time, we often wish to optimize the generation process to satisfy task-specific objectives.
-For instance, in reinforcement learning, this might involve generating high-value actions; in image synthesis, we may seek images that satisfy certain constraints such as color or shape; and in trajectory generation, we may want the outputs to conform to physical laws.
+For example, RL may require generating high-value actions, image synthesis may seek constraint-satisfying images, and trajectory generation may demand physically valid outputs.
 In this paper, we are interested in how to scale test-time inference to follow such objectives.